TobiasPSP/doneland_sources/Components/Microcontroller/ESP/ESP Features/Flash Memory/README.md

 The two most common troubleshooting issues are:

 * **File not found:** Check the messages emitted during installation and look for errors.
-If all of the commands listed above ran successfully, then most likely the newly created folder paths were not added to the *PATH environment variable*.
+If all of the commands listed above ran successfully, then most likely the newly created folder paths were not added to the *PATH environment variable* because you forgot to tick the appropriate check box when you started the *Python* installation.
+Reinstall *Python* with the correct options.
 * **esptool.exe vs. esptool.py:** in my case, no *esptool.py* script was installed.
 Instead, I ended up with a *wrapped version* called *esptool.exe*.
 This file is not a stand-alone executable and still requires *Python*.
 If *esptool.py* cannot be found, then try calling *esptool* (omitting the file extension).

-Once you followed all steps, you can now run the command `esptool` from *any terminal window, including stand-alone *PowerShell consoles* as well as the *Terminal* pane inside *VSCode* - just make sure you *restarted* the application *after you adhjusted the **PATH** environment variable*.
+Once you followed all steps, you can now run the command `esptool` from *any terminal window*, including stand-alone *PowerShell consoles* as well as the *Terminal* pane inside *VSCode* - just make sure you *restarted* the application *after you changed the **PATH** environment variable*.

 <img src="images/esptool.PNG" width="100%" height="100%" />

 Working with *esptool* is still not always pure joy: you will probably frequently run into *COM Port exceptions* when the port is still blocked or busy from a previous call or used by the *IDE* for other purposes.
+In my case, *device manager* listed *COM Port 76* but for some reason, I had to call *esptool* with port *77*, then port *76* to successfully query the development board.

-Please add your *tips & tricks* as comments at the bottom of this page if you found ways of properly closing and opening the *COM ports* that connect the computer to the development board.
+Please add your *tips & tricks* as comments at the bottom of this page if you know how to better handle *COM ports*.

 </details>